 • existing trainers/assessors in Registered Training Organisations (RTOs)

 • existing workers looking to become workplace trainers/assessors

 • existing workers looking to become trainers/assessors in RTOs

 • individuals wishing to learn more about adult education

 Online learning modules &

 Face to face

-Face to face component is 10 consecutive business days.
+10 consecutive business days split this way: 7 days in the classroom and 3 days via Zoom.
 Courses usually start on a Monday and finish on the following Friday.
-Help Days are for consolidation, revision and one on one tuition.
+Additional Help Days are for consolidation, revision and one on one tuition.
 Access to Help Days are included for 12 months for those students who require extra time to master topics or engage in one-on-one tuition.
 Delivery of all practical training sessions and most of the other practical assessment activities are completed in the face to face component of the course.
 Other assessments not completed in class will need to be completed afterwards by students.

 Click City for Dates:

 TAE40122 Certificate IV Training and Assessment requires completion of 12 units of competency (6 core and 6 elective).
 TAE40122 has been packaged by CBD College to meet the packaging rules as follows: